MaelLefeuvre/grups-rs/README.md

 ###### `-I`|`--mode`
 Define the expected data input type for pedigree simulations.

-This argument is closely tied to the [`--data-dir`](#f--data-dir), and will define which type of files should grups-rs look for, as well as how to load them into memory.
+This argument is closely tied to the [`--data-dir`](#f--data-dir) argument, and will define which type of files should grups-rs look for, as well as how to load them into memory.

 (**tl;dr:** `--mode fst-mmap` is recommended for most applications.
 Use `--mode fst` when runtime performance is critical, but memory usage is not an issue.)